back

 Do You Need a Down Payment For a Car Loan?

-However, just because you qualify for a low down payment doesn’t necessarily mean it is the best financial decision.
+However, just because you qualify for a lower payment doesn’t necessarily mean it’s the best financial decision.
 In actuality, putting more money down will significantly improve your car loan in several ways.

 A Large Down Payment Is Better

-Paying a smaller percentage of the purchase price will mean your loan balance will be larger, meaning you may be paying a more substantial monthly payment.
-The more significant your down payment on your car purchase is, the smaller your loan amount will be with more affordable monthly payments.
+Paying a smaller percentage of the purchase price will mean your loan balance will be larger, and you may end up paying a more substantial monthly payment.
+But a larger payment may help you get a car with no credit or co-signer and additional benefits!

 Can You Use a Credit Card For a Car Down Payment?

-If you are short on cash and considering using a credit card to complete your down payment, you will need to look into whether it is even possible.
+If you are considering using a credit card to complete your down payment, you must look into whether it is even possible.
 While there is no hard and fast rule regarding the use of credit cards for down payments, many car dealers and auto lenders don’t accept credit cards.

-After confirming whether your car dealership or lender allows it, you will then need to look into whether you have a credit card with a credit limit high enough to cover the down payment.
-If you don’t currently have an available credit limit substantial enough, you may need to apply for an increase or a new credit card, which could impact your credit scores.
+After confirming whether your car dealership or lender allows it, you must determine whether you have a high enough credit limit to cover the down payment.
+Suppose you don’t currently have an available credit limit substantial enough.
+In that case, you may need to apply for an increase or a new credit card, which could impact your credit scores.

-If everything lines up perfectly for you to make a down payment on a car with a credit card, you will still want to take a pause to consider whether you should run up a credit card balance that high.
+Even if you can make a down payment on a car with a credit card, pause to consider whether you should run up a credit card balance that high.

-As the saying often goes: just because you can, doesn’t mean you should.
 It’s essential to consider every angle when making a big personal finance decision.
-To determine whether the benefits outweigh the risks, you should explore every angle and the costs you may not have considered.
+Explore every angle and the costs you may not have considered.

-Even when you find car dealers and auto lenders that accept credit cards, the car dealerships will likely need to pay transaction fees for credit card processing which they will add to your bill.
+Even when you find car dealers and auto lenders that accept credit cards, the dealerships will likely need to pay transaction fees for credit card processing, which they will add to your bill.
 Simply by using a credit card, you could have a 2%-3% surcharge added to your bill.

 Credit Card Interest Rates vs. Auto Loan Interest Rates